Why eat.Wild?

 Pheasant

-Pheasant is probably the most popular game bird, with good reason.
+Pheasant is probably the most popular wild meat bird, with good reason.
 A white meat with a mild flavour, it’s definitely the best place to start if you’ve never tried game before.

 Partridge